ucc23/ucc/_clusters/king1.md

 UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
-    King 1 is a very rich, very dense object of high C3 quality.
-It is well-studied in the literature.
-This object shares a very small percentage of members with a later reported entry.
+    <b>King 1</b> is a very rich, very dense object of high C3 quality.
+It is located at a relatively close distance from the Sun, above the mid-plane.
+It is well-studied in the literature.<br><br>This object shares a very small percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 7.8